• D.C.

 Now, the sports and leagues courting a wave of investors — women’s soccer and basketball are ascendant, but serious money is also hitting sports as far afield as pickleball — will have to deliver with fans, fill stadiums, and sell television rights.

-And woman’s soccer has traction on that front as well: The league last fall closed a deal for broadcast and streaming rights worth $240 million over three years, almost as much as Iger and Bay paid for the team.
+And women’s soccer has traction on that front as well: The league last fall closed a deal for broadcast and streaming rights worth $240 million over three years, almost as much as Iger and Bay paid for the team.

 Title icon